deepsense-ai/seahorse/docs/index.md

     ...

 To build the model we will split our initial dataset into two parts - training and validation sets.
-We will train the Linear Regression model using training set.
+We will train a linear regression model using training set.
-The model will be scored (against validation part of the dataset) and report of the scoring will be produced (model performance report).
+The model will be scored (against the validation part of the dataset) and report of the scoring will be produced (model performance report).

 #### Create a New Workflow